AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ---
 title: How can we create and use themes in Adaptive Forms?
 description: You can use themes to style and provide a visual identity to an Adaptive Form using core components.
 You can share a theme across any number of Adaptive Forms.
+keywords: adaptive forms styling core components. using theme in core components, styling adaptive form, customizing themes
 feature: Adaptive Forms, Core Components
 exl-id: 11c52b66-dbb1-4c47-a94d-322950cbdac1
 ---

-# Themes in Adaptive Forms {#themes-for-af-using-core-components}
+# Themes -  Adaptive Form Styling (Core Components){#themes-for-af-using-core-components}

 | Version | Article link |
 | -------- | ---------------------------- |
 | AEM 6.5  |    [Click here](https://experienceleague.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/create-or-customize-themes-for-adaptive-forms-core-components.html)                  |
 | AEM as a Cloud Service     | This article         |

 You can create and apply themes to style an Adaptive Form.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 A theme is managed independently without a reference to an Adaptive Form and can be reused across multiple Adaptive Forms.

 ## Available themes